wallyflowers/source/README.md

 So far, these are the nodes which have been conceptualized:

 - Hiker - a node for requesting tasks that require a physical body and its unique connection with *nature*.
-- Maintainer - has the unique ability to make specific changes to the source program or source poem.
+- Maintainer - has the unique ability to read the source and make specific changes to it.
 - Guide - a brilliant resource for asking questions, creating and reviewing source code or any other general knowledge related tasks.
 - Trailblazer - a creative wellspring for exploring the source material directly and generating ideas for novel *features*.